MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - **Client usage logging in the Windows event log**.
 The unified labeling client now [logs user activity to the local Windows event log](clientv2-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client).

-    To turn on support for client usage logging, set the **EnableLoggingAuditEventsToEventLog** registry key.
-For more information, see <x>.

 ### Fixes and improvements

 - Fixes for errors in [policy](/microsoft-365/compliance/reate-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) parsing.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](../../mip/develop/version-release-history.md).
 7066585